dan-zeman/tred-macros/README.md

 Extensions come with macros that help you achieve certain operations easier and faster.
 You can also define your own macros.
 I keep mine in this repository.

 ## Loading the macros to TrEd

 The information in this section is based on my observations and it may not be the best or intended way of achieving what I want to achieve.
 It is quite possible that the correct way is documented somewhere and I have overlooked it.
+I know of two ways how to have the macros loaded in TrEd.
+One is via the global configuration, the other via an extension.

 TrEd's main configuration file is named `.tredrc` and its location depends on the operating system.
 On my Windows 11, it is